esper-io/dev-docs/docs/home/console.md

 ***Tip: For an optimal Kiosk Mode implementation, other Compliance Policy configurations need to be properly set.
 See this [technical article](https://blog.esper.io/kiosk-on-esper) for more details.***

 In **Multi-Application Mode**, the device user is free to use any Enterprise or Google Play app approved and installed using Esper.

+### Add Application

+The **'Add Application'** section gives you the ability to load any Enterprise apps and approved Managed Google Play apps onto the device when it is provisioned.
+These apps must have been previously uploaded to Esper as an Enterprise app through **'Apps'** or previously approved through Managed Google Play.

+Approved Managed Google Play apps will only appear if you have enrolled your endpoint in Managed Google Play.
+These apps must have been approved through Play for Work before they can be selected here.
+Simply find the Play store application you wish to install in the Get Play Store App, and it will be added to the list of apps.
+Once an Enterprise app has been uploaded into your Esper Cloud Endpoint, select it from the dropdown menu, then select the version, and click on **'Add'** to add it to your template.

+***Tip: Before using a managed Google Play account, you need to set up a Managed Google Play account through Esper.***

+**Note:  If you include a Google Play Store app in your template but use it to provision a non-GMS device without support for Google Play, the app will not be installed when provisioned.**

+### Installation Rule

+Users can enable faster provisioning by choosing to install a given app during provisioning or afterwards.
+For applications pinned on boot, the installation rule is set to during provisioning.

 ### Advanced Settings